atolab/zenoh-web/content/docs/manual/abstractions.md

 ---
 ## Backend
-A [storage](#storage) technology, such as DBMS, Main Memory, time-series database, etc.
+A storage technology, such as DBMS, Main Memory, time-series database, etc.
+It can be dynamically loaded via the [admin space](#admin-space) and acts as a factory of [Storages](#storage).

-See [zenoh backends](../backends) for the list of supported backends in the current version.
+See [Zenoh backends](../backends) chapter for details and for the list of supported backends in the current version.

 ---
 ## Storage
-An entity storing tuples on a specific [backend](#backend).
+An entity storing keys/values on a specific [backend](#backend).

-A storage is associated at its creation to a [selector](#selector).
-Storages can be created by applications and take responsibility for storing all keys/values whose path matches the storage selector.
+A storage is associated at its creation to a [Path Expression](#path-expression).
+Storages can be created via the [admin space](#admin-space) and take responsibility for storing all keys/values whose path matches the storage selector.

 ---
 ## Subscriber